Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 INSERT INTO TEST_IPLOCATION.TEST_IPLOCATION.TEST_DATA(IP) VALUES('73.153.199.206'),('8.8.8.8');"
 ```

-You can run it by executing:
+You can the file it by executing:
  ```SNOWFLAKE_DEFAULT_CONNECTION_NAME=your_connection ./prepare_data.sh```
  in the folder root.